 Before applying the stain to the surface of the tray, read the instructions on the container.

 - Depending on the stain, apply with a foam brush in the direction of the wood grain.

 - After you cover the entire surface of the tray, let the stain sit for 10 to 15 minutes (depending on how dark you want the stain).

 - Wipe off the excess stain with a clean rag.
 For the best coverage and results, wipe in the direction of the wood grain.

-After you remove all of the excess stain, and you are happy with the color, let the stain completely dry.
+After you remove all of the excess stains, and you are happy with the color, let the stain completely dry.
 This can take up to eight hours or more, depending on the humidity.
 Always follow the directions on the stain label to be sure.

 After the stain dries, apply a protectant such as polyurethane to protect your stain finish.